Angel1612/fylux.github.io/_posts/2017-04-07-Finding-Holes-Fast.md

+---
+layout: post
+title: Finding Holes Fast
+---
 ## Introduction
 Suppose a directed graph.
-We will define "hole" as a node that doesn't point to any node and it's pointed by every node of the graph (except itself).
+We will define "hole" as a node that doesn't point at any node and it's pointed by every node of the graph (except itself).

 The task is to find all the holes in a graph, given a common <a href="https://en.wikipedia.org/wiki/Adjacency_matrix">adjacency matrix</a> or <a href="https://en.wikipedia.org/wiki/Adjacency_list">adjacency list</a>.
 A common one.
 No data structure changes are allowed.
 And we want to find it in <a href="https://en.wikipedia.org/wiki/Time_complexity">linear time</a>, $$O(n)$$.
 Ambitious, isn't it?